yazzymettawa/as.180.369/materials/draft/README.md

 - Write a paragraph on the tools/ideas you would consider using from the Korinek paper.

   <!-- [myst](https://mystmd.org) to create a webpage with bibliography.-->
+- Writing your jupyterbook with multiple markdowns
+-
 ```sh
 # copy jupyterbook folder contrib/cam/jupyterbook to your own contrib folder
 # navigate to the new copy of /jupyterbook your contrib folder